thelostcode/PoGoMITM/README.md

 ## Getting started

 Once you have everything set up, just start up the sample project on your host device, then open the Pokemon Go app on your phone/tablet.
 You should start to see the api requests and responses populate the console window.
-These aren't very readable at the moment, but you can take a look at the generated log file when you end the proxy.
+More detailed logs are created in the logs folder.

 ## Certificate Pinning